 Custom Software Programming / Coding

-If you can’t afford to hire your own programmers / coders and don’t want to pay high prices to companies to develop your software or debug your existing software, you can have coders, programmers, graphic illustrators and others bid to do your work. vWorker (formally Rent a Coder) is a great website that will have thousands of programmers or other professionals bid to complete your project, no matter how small or large.
+If you can’t afford to hire your own programmers / coders and don’t want to pay high prices to companies to develop your software or debug your existing software, you can have coders, programmers, graphic illustrators, and others bid to do your work. vWorker (formally Rent a Coder) is a great website that will have thousands of programmers or other professionals bid to complete your project, no matter how small or large.
 Once you accept a bid, you deposit your money with Vworker, which holds onto your money until you state that your project has been completed successfully.
-They act as an sort of auction platform, escrow agent and arbitrator.
+They act as a sort of auction platform, escrow agent and arbitrator.
 I have been using them for a long time and have been extremely happy with the service.
 If your project is very important or more time sensitive, I suggest that you limit bids to programmers in the United States who are highly rated.